-I just read a nice blog posting about how to deal with an appraisal issue.
+I just read a nice blog posting about how to deal with appraisal issues.
 That is, a low appraisal and the options that the buyer and seller have.
 I'd like to speak about how to avoid the issue or, at the least, how to set the proper expectations with the buyer and seller.

 Start by looking at the sale comps that the appraiser is going to look at.
 Assume you are listing a really sweet, move in ready, freshly rehabbed, 1500 sq ft, 3 bedroom home, with a bath and a half, basement and 2 car attached garage for $200,000.
 If the highest sale comps are at $180,000 or below, you are most likely going to have an appraisal issue.
 The appraiser just isn't going to have the freedom to make the kind of adjustments that are needed to bump the value up to $200,000.

 Being able to predict a likely sales price is important, but so is predicting and planning for a low appraisal.